TakahiroShimada/SDLfilter/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs when run on debian (local) or windows (win-builder).
+There were no ERRORs, WARNINGs, or NOTEs when run on debian (local) or windows (win-builder).
-There was one NOTE.
-The maintainer's email address remained the same.

 ## Reverse dependencies